algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 ### Scatter Plots

 The scatter plot is another useful method for visualizing data that plots each point in an $$n$$ -dimensional space.
-For the purposes of the Algorithm Archive, this space is mainly two-dimensional; however, scatterplots in three-dimensional may also be used for visualizing three-dimensional datasets, such as those requiring octrees.
+For the purposes of the Algorithm Archive, this space is mainly two-dimensional; however, scatter plots in three-dimensions may also be used for visualizing three-dimensional datasets.
-We will update this section if three-dimensional scatterplots are required.
+We will update this section if three-dimensional scatter plots are required.

-For the purposes of the algorithm archive, scatterplot data will be output as a series of $$x$$ and $$y$$ pairs, where each row has an $$x$$ and a $$y$$ value, separated by a tab character.
+For the purposes of the Algorithm Archive, scatter plot data will be output as a series of $$x$$ and $$y$$ pairs, where each row has an $$x$$ and a $$y$$ value, separated by a tab character.
 For example, a datafile might look like this:

 [import:1-10](data/scatterplot_data.dat)

-For three-dimensional scatterplots, there will be a third $$z$$ dimension.
+For three-dimensional scatter plots, there might be a third, $$z$$ dimension.
 {% method %}
 {% sample lang="gnuplot" %}

-In gnuplot, scatterplots are easy to generate with the provided data format, for example, you could use the following command:
+In gnuplot, scatter plots are easy to generate with the provided data format, for example, you could use the following command:

 ```
 p "scatterplot_data.dat" pt 7